When I say… “I am a Christian”

 We have come thru tribulations to this land so fair and bright,

-3. Then the angels stand and listen, for they cannot join that song,
+In the fountain freely flowing He hath made our garments white. - Then the angels stand and listen, for they cannot join that song,

 Like the sound of many waters, by that happy, blood washed throng;